maweigert/spimagine/README.md

 w = volshow(data)       #render the data and returns the widget

-#manipulate the render states and save the current view to a file
+# manipulate the render states, e.g. rotation and colormap
 w.transform.setRotation(.1,1,0,1)
+w.set_colormap("hot")

+# save the current view to a file
 w.saveFrame("scene.png")
 ````